 Take a moment for yourself,” Harriet said, “Every day.”Goodreads

 A moment where YOU are your own priority.
 Just you.
 Not your baby, not your work, not your dead Mr. Evans, not your filthy house, not anything.
 Just you.
 Elizabeth Zott.
 Whatever you need, whatever you want, whatever you seek, reconnect with it in that moment.”
 She gave a sharp tug to her fake pearls.
 “Then recommit.

-Hon, have you read this book?
-What did you think of it?
+Hon, did you read Lessons in Chemistry?
+What did you think?